cloudmesh-community/book/chapters/case/case.md

 ## Resources

 * Fusion 360 <https://www.autodesk.com/products/fusion-360/overview>

-Q: are there free alternatives for fusion 360?
+* Q: are there free alternatives for fusion 360?
+* Q: what is brand of lasercutter
+* Q: if we have brand is there a link to a pdf or online manual